dalenewman/Transformalize/README.md

 Wednesday   266546.72
 </pre>

 Note that the query isn't dealing with joins or parsing dates.
+This is because we de-normalized it and pre-calculated some useful fields.
 The NorthWind data in the SQLite database is flat and easy to consume.

-In order to de-normalize it, we had to use a relational output (i.e. SQLite), but now that it's flat, we can leverage it in non-relational providers as well.
+## Post De-Normalization

-## The De-Normalized Output
+In order to de-normalize, we had to use a relational output (i.e. SQLite), but now that it's flat, we can leverage it in non-relational providers as well.

 Transformalize records four *system* fields that may be used by additional `tfl` arrangements and/or other systems: